 - For everything that can take the sun, Leilani and I use the solar clothes dryer (a/k/a the clothesline).
 Other things get hung indoors and the electric dryer gets used minimally.

 - We replaced all our light bulbs except the two on a dimmer switch with energy saving compact fluorescent bulbs (CFLs).
-The two on the dimmer switch are usually kept dim, also saving energy (unfortunately CFLs don't work with a dimmer).
+The two on the dimmer switch are usually kept dim, also saving energy (unfortunately CFLs don't work with a dimmer), and we are converting to LEDs when these burn out.

 - We only purchase "energy star" appliances.